ideonate/cdsdashboards/docs/chapters/customization/customization.rst

 :ref:`finetune` explores generic JupyterHub settings that may make sense now that you have non-technical users logging in.
 For example, launching straight into 'My Server' may not be the best landing page for those users.

+To tighten this up further, you can :ref:`restrictusers`.

 :ref:`github` explains how to integrate with GitHub for easy login and/or to easily pull from private repos straight into dashboards
 (and Jupyter notebook environments too).